Runa Capital

-Runa Capital is an international venture capital firm headquartered in Luxembourg that invests in deep tech (AI, machine learning, middleware, open source, etc), cloud business software, fintech, edutech and digital health startups in early stages.
-From 2010 through 2022 Runa Capital raised 3 funds and invested in over 100 companies in more than 14 countries of Europe and North America, including Nginx, MariaDB, Zopa, Brainly, drchrono, Smava, and Mambu.
+Runa Capital is an international venture capital firm headquartered in Luxembourg that invests in deep tech, enterprise software, and fintech infractructure early-stage startups.
+From 2010 through 2022, Runa Capital raised around $500 million in 4 funds and invested in over 100 companies in more than 14 countries of Europe and North America, including Nginx, MariaDB, Zopa, Brainly, drchrono, Smava, Brainly and Mambu.

 History

-Runa Capital was founded by technological entrepreneurs Serg Bell and Ilya Zubarev (founders of Acronis and Parallels), and their MIPT mate Dmitry Chikhachev.
+Runa Capital was founded by technological entrepreneurs Serg Bell and Ilya Zubarev (founders of Acronis and Parallels), and their MIPT university friend Dmitry Chikhachev.
 The idea of the venture firm took shape in 2009 and was formally incorporated in 2010.
-The partners contributed their own money into the first fund and raised capital from friends and other international investors including Achim Weiss and Andreas Gauger, founders of German hosting provider 1&1, and Edward Nicholson, former CEO of Brunswick-UBS in Russia.
+The partners contributed their own money into the first fund and raised capital from friends and other international investors including Achim Weiss and Andreas Gauger, founders of German hosting provider 1&1, and Edward Nicholson, former CEO of Brunswick-UBS.

-In 2011, Andre Bliznyuk, former head of Russia/CIS Equity Capital Markets Group in Goldman Sachs joined Runa Capital as investment partner.
-In 2022, the firm promoted its principials Konstantin Vinogradov and Michael Fanfant to general partners focusing on Europe and the U.S., respectively.
-As of June 2022, the firm had over 427 million dollars under management in 3 funds.
+In 2011, Andre Bliznyuk joined Runa Capital as a General Partner.
+In 2022, the firm promoted its principals, Konstantin Vinogradov and Michael Fanfant, to general partners focusing on Europe and the U.S., respectively.
+In 2023, Serg Bell ceased his involvement in Runa Capital and resigned as a general partner.
+In 2020, the firm added Jinal Jhaveri as a venture partner.

+Since 2020, Runa Capital operated the so-called Runa Open Source Startup (ROSS) Index, a quarterly ranking of the 20 fastest-growing open-source software startups (in 2023, it also published an annual report on the commercial open-source software trends).